Worthless Words that Aren’t Followed by Actions

 Try, above all, to practice yourself what you demand from others.
 Support, appreciate, and show affection to those you love on a daily basis, without waiting for special moments.

 If the people around you are professional “promise breakers” and artisans of worthless words, put some distance between you.

-The price you pay for this kind of harmful bond is very high and destructive.
+The price you pay for this kind of harmful bond is very high.

 As we all know well, this type of person is highly dynamic and will always appear in your day to day life.

 They are so prevalent that you eventually develop a sort of “intuitive radar” that you can use to instantly identify these fantasy players, these sellers of smoke and mirrors, these tricksters of worthless words.

 No matter what, always stay clear of these people.